Unions rap Deutsche Telekom over U.S. workers rights

 “We take each individual case seriously, investigate it and will address any grievance if that is the case,” the CEO was also quoted as saying.

-Deutsche Telekom this month took a 7.4 billion euro ($9.4 billion) impairment charge for its T-Mobile USA unit, which it plans to merge with smaller rival MetroPCS PCS.N, pushing it to a 6.9 billion euro third-quarter net loss.
+Deutsche Telekom this month took a 7.4 billion euro ($9.4 billion) impairment charge for its T-Mobile USA unit, which it plans to merge with smaller rival MetroPCS, pushing it to a 6.9 billion euro third-quarter net loss.

-The MetroPCS deal is only a Plan B for the No. 4 U.S. wireless network since its $39 billion attempt to sell T-Mobile USA to AT&T (T.N) collapsed in late 2011 because of opposition from antitrust regulators. ($1 = 0.7871 euros)
+The MetroPCS deal is only a Plan B for the No. 4 U.S. wireless network since its $39 billion attempt to sell T-Mobile USA to AT&T collapsed in late 2011 because of opposition from antitrust regulators.

-Reporting by Martin Zwiebelberg; Writing by Ludwig Burger; Editing by David Cowell